 Whole Wheat Apple Pie Yeast Bread is filled with sweet and spicy cooked apples and covered with streusel or icing.

 Although the recipe is written to be mixed and kneaded in a bread machine, you can easily do it by hand or use a stand mixer.
-Directions here.
+See the notes in the recipe.

 If you ask Pinterest, one of the most popular posts on this blog is entitled “Apples in a Bag” as pictured below.
 It’s super easy with only 4 ingredients and makes a healthy snack or dessert for 1-2 people.